xImarham/Alley/README.md

 - [Contributing](#contributing)
 - [Authors](#authors)

-## Installation
+## ✅ Installation

-1. Download the latest release of Alley from this repository.
+1. Clone this repository to your local machine.
+2. Open the project in your preferred IDE and build it to generate `Alley.jar`.
-2. Move the Alley.jar file into your server’s plugins directory.
+3. Place the compiled `Alley.jar` into your server’s `plugins` directory.
-3. Restart your server to load the plugin.

-> **Note**: Alley is designed for Minecraft 1.8 and may not be compatible with other versions.
+4. Start your server.
+After startup, configure your database settings in `database.yml`.
+5. Restart the server and once fully loaded — you're ready to go!

 ## Usage

 Alley is built to be easily configurable.
 After installation, access the configuration files in the `plugins` folder to customize settings such as match parameters, visuals, and player permissions to fit your server’s specific needs.

 ## Guidelines